-The northern half of the campground is, for the most part, pretty open.
-There’s a nice mix of redwoods and sunny streamside vegetation.
-The southern half, especially the southernmost tip, is much more redwood-intensive; it’s under the deep shade of second-growth redwoods, and there are lots of huge stumps around.
+The northern half of the campground is for the most part pretty open, with a nice mix of redwoods and sunny streamside vegetation.
+The southern, more redwood-intensive half, especially the southernmost tip, is under the deep shade of second-growth redwoods, with lots of huge stumps.

-Sites 87 and 88 are my favorites.
-They require a short walk-in and a bit of a climb, so don’t stay here if you want your tent to be right next to your car.
+Sites 87 and 88 require a 50-yard walk-in with a bit of a climb, so don’t stay here if you want your tent to be right next to your car.
 The short walk pays off in a really nice setting, though; the sites are set back from the road in impressively dense second-growth redwoods.
 Site 87 is the more scenic of the two, but is a little lacking in privacy since site 88 looks down onto it.

 The campground has six ADA sites that can only be reserved by those with a disabled parking placard or license plate.
 If the sites are not reserved they’re available on a first-come, first-served basis.

 The campground is only open from May through September.
 Reservations can be made up to 6 months, but not less than 2 days, before the first night of a stay.